twisted/twisted/docs/projects/core/howto/threading.rst

 Running code in threads
 -----------------------

-Sometimes we may want to run methods in threads - for example, in order to access blocking APIs.
+Sometimes we may want to run methods in threads.
+For example, in order to access blocking APIs.
 Twisted provides methods for doing so using the :api:`twisted.internet.interfaces.IReactorThreads <IReactorThreads>` API.
-Additional utility functions are provided in :api:`twisted.internet.threads <twisted.internet.threads>`.
 Basically, these methods allow us to queue methods to be run by a thread pool.

 For example, to run a method in a thread we can do::